SpruceKit

 Setup

-1. Install DIDKit-CLI and any dependencies.
+1. and any dependencies.

 1. We recommend installing didkit-cli on the same server or virtual machine that will run the issuance service and/or website that will issue verifiable credentials signed by your did:web.
 This allows you to generate a JWK in situ in step 2 that will later by accessed locally by the instance of DIDKit that will sign VCs.